pokhym/nvim/README.md

 Lives in `lua/pokhym/plugins/gitsigns.lua`.
 Used for git integration.
 Note, a "hunk" is a set of contiguous lines that was modified.

+### `grug-far`

+Lives in `lua/pokhym/plugins/grug-far.lua`.
+Used for easy search and replace.
+`<localleader>` is used within the `grug-far` window to perform actions.
+For instance closing, replacing or applying.
+Further help menu exists within the `grug-far` menu so shortcuts will not be listed in the cheatsheet below

 ### `indent-blankline`